Psy.D. in Counseling Psychology

 - Understand individual, systemic, community, political, and biologic aspects of diversity and demonstrate knowledge and respect for diversity.

-- Advanced practicum seminars conducted as case colloquia that engage psychoanalytic, Jungian/ archetypal/imaginal, and other evidence based approaches to clinical practice.
+- Participate in advanced practicum seminars conducted as case colloquia that engage psychoanalytic, Jungian/ archetypal/imaginal, and other evidence based approaches to clinical practice.

 “The process of psychotherapy mirrors the story of the emergence of the individual psyche within the relational field of intersubjective reality: the internal, ineffable, and primal realities of the emerging self become actualized in the presence of relationship.
 To be seen by others is to become real.
 As a healing art, psychotherapy must be an emotionally honest and relationally charged act of co-creation.”